bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/destructuring_assignment.md

 #### Assignment separate from declaration

-A variable can be assigned its value via destructuring, separate from the variable's declaration.
+A variable can be assigned its value via destructuring, separate from the variable’s declaration.

     let a, b;